askalbot/matrix-gmail-bridge/docs/index.md

 - Bob send a mail to Alice using matrix: visible on matrix to Bob
 - Bob recieves a mail from Alice: visible on matrix to Bob
 - Bob send a mail to Alice using gmail (web/app): **NOT** visible on matrix to Bob

+### Partial History
+Bridge does not sync all the activities from a thread.
+Only the recent ones for first time.
+After that all the messages will be synced.

 ## General Mappings
 ### Threads